Interplay of Tilt and Axion Fields in Topological Superconductors: Anisotropy in the Meissner Effect: Anomalous PHE and Anisotropic surface current

 \section{Anomalous PHE and Anisotropic surface current}

-Building on the derivation of magnetic field behavior from the previous section, we now address the PHE at the boundaries of a topological superconductor.
+Building on the derivation of magnetic field behavior from the previous section, we now address the planar Hall effect (PHE) at the boundaries of a tilted TWS.
 The presence of a non-zero axial term in topological superconductors induces an anomalous Hall effect, characterized by a surface current perpendicular to the applied electric field \cite{nogueira}.
-In our tilted structure, this PHE exhibits pronounced anisotropy attributable to the anisotropic nature of the tilt vector.
+In our tilted structure, this PHE exhibits strong anisotropy attributable to the anisotropic nature of the tilt vector.